nnero2000/Social-Discounting-Manual/README.md

 If you use the R Markdown scripts, Shiny applications, Qualtrics templates, or Social Discounting Manual provided in this repository, please cite the software as:

-Nero, N. (2026). *Social Discounting Task: Manual and Analysis Toolkit* (Version 1.0.0) [Computer software]. https://doi.org/10.17605/OSF.IO/4UDWX  GitHub repository. https://github.com/nnero2000/Social-Discounting-Manual
+Nero, N. (2026). *Social Discounting Task: Manual and Analysis Toolkit* (Version 1.0.0) [Computer software]. https://doi.org/10.17605/OSF.IO/4UDWX

 ### Social Discounting Task (Original)